 Apple has been awarded patents that give some insight as to how the new glasses could look.
 One patent describes a way to conceal optical components behind an electrically-controlled layer so that they are hiden from view when not required.
 Another patent indicates that earphones could be removed from a head-mounted display and used as speakers (via this AppleInsider report.)

 Some creative people have already come up with potential designs for Apple's glasses.
 For example, this YouTube video (which enthusiastically claimed that the specs would launch back in 2018) has some neat designs.

-In October 2019 analyst Ming Chi Ku claimed that Apple will be colaborating with 'third-party brands' to design the headset, as per an October 2019 report (in Chinese).
+In October 2019 analyst Ming-Chi Ku claimed that Apple will be collaborating with 'third-party brands' to design the headset, as per an October 2019 report (in Chinese).